MariloyH/Restaurant_recommendation_system/README.md

 These Machine Learning algorithms will cluster information from a huge pool of data, by grouping it based on patterns in the data set with the input of consumer choices and restaurant information; producing outcomes that co-relate to their needs and interests.

+A recommender system suggest relevant items to user.
+To achieve this task, there exist two major categories of methods : collaborative filtering methods and content based methods.
+We will use the first one:

+ Collaborative methods for recommender systems are methods that are based solely on the past interactions recorded between users and items in order to produce new recommendations.
+These interactions are stored in the so-called “user-item interactions matrix”.
+That´s why  the main idea that rules collaborative methods is that these past user-item interactions are sufficient to detect similar users and/or similar items and make predictions based on these estimated proximities.
+The main advantage of collaborative approaches is that they require no information about users or items and, so, they can be used in many situations.
+Moreover, the more users interact with items the more new recommendations become accurate: for a fixed set of users and items, new interactions recorded over time bring new information and make the system more and more effective.
 In conclusion this project will be a traveler solution platform to help resolve part of the traveler issues by enhancing the experience to the fullest with less effort and time investment.

 # Name: Foodiefy – Recommendations from your local digital buddy